McKeel Hagerty: Early life

 In 1984, Hagerty's parents, Frank and Louise Hagerty, started Hagerty Insurance Agency in Traverse City, Michigan, with a focus on collector wooden boats.
 That same year, Hagerty finished a three-year restoration of his first car with his father – a 1967 Porsche 911S.

-Hagerty started the restoration at the age of 13 with $500 in lawn mowing money that he had saved.
+Hagerty started the restoration at the age of 13 with $500 in lawn-mowing money that he had saved.

 At the age of 18, Hagerty earned his insurance license and was selling marine craft policies.
 He had not planned on going into the family insurance business, studying philosophy and Russian Orthodox theology in the seminary.

-Hagerty holds a BA in English and Philosophy from Pepperdine University in 1990, an MA in theology from Saint Vladimir’s Orthodox Theological Seminary in 1993 and studied Philosophy and Classics from 1993 to 1995 at Boston College.
+Hagerty holds a BA degree in English and Philosophy from Pepperdine University in 1990, an MA in theology from Saint Vladimir's Orthodox Theological Seminary in 1993 and studied Philosophy and Classics from 1993 to 1995 at Boston College.

-In 1995, Hagerty returned to Traverse City to help lead the company with his sisters Kim and Tammy, expanding the company’s focus beyond wooden boats and into classic and collector cars Today, the company describes itself as an automotive lifestyle brand offering automotive events, media and membership services in addition to insurance.
+In 1995, Hagerty returned to Traverse City to help lead the company with his sisters Kim and Tammy, expanding the company's focus beyond wooden boats and into classic and collector cars Today, the company describes itself as an automotive lifestyle brand offering automotive events, media and membership services in addition to insurance.